pjr93/tab-organizer/README.md

 - In line with that very last statement, make downloads and uploads always open from saved-tabs or a preset folder
 - check the issue with brave://extensions not seeming to save
+- add persistences to chosen tabs.
+I.e. on load it keeps some of your tabs
 - refactor